BBC-Esq/Elegant-Transcriber/README.md

 </div>

-## Features

-- 4x faster than the fasted Whisper implementation
+## 4x faster than the fasted Whisper implementation with higher accuracy.
 - Batch transcribe multiple files recursively in directories or sub-directories.
 - Optional timestamps with configurable segment intervals
 - Works on GPU (CUDA) and CPU, Windows or Linux